 Today the Church talks about my church and your church.
-Rarely does the idea of the Body of Christ and it many members gets discussed because our focus in on local church membership.
+Rarely does the idea of the Body of Christ and its many members gets discussed because our focus is on local church membership.
 We don’t want to talk about the Body of Christ.
-If the Body of Christ becomes the main discussion believers will consider our other brothers and sisters outside of the local body.
-We will also have to also confront the fact that Church is people and not the four walls of a building.
+If the Body of Christ becomes the main discussion, believers will consider our other brothers and sisters outside of the local body.
+We will also have to confront the fact that Church is people and not the four walls of a building.

-Below is one of the greatest lessons that our Lord taught the original twelve disciples and today at best all we have made it into is some sacrament to wash feet.
+Below is one of the greatest lessons that our Lord taught the original twelve disciples.
+Today at best, all we have made it into is some sacrament to wash feet.
 The religious system missed the most important part of the teaching which is found in the words “one another” and left us with another useless empty ritual.

 12 So when He had washed their feet, taken His garments, and sat down again, He said to them, “Do you know what I have done to you?
 13 You call Me Teacher and Lord, and you say well, for so I am.
 14 If I then, your Lord and Teacher, have washed your feet, you also ought to wash one another’s feet.
 15 For I have given you an example, that you should do as I have done to you.
 16 Most assuredly, I say to you, a servant is not greater than his master; nor is he who is sent greater than he who sent him.
 17 If you know these things, blessed are you if you do them.

 In the following verses our Lord says anything you do for the downtrodden you are doing to me.
-The church today is lucky to maybe visit a sick person because that is what they pay the pastor to do.
+The church today is lucky if they visit a sick person because that is what they pay the pastor to do.
 Forget the poor, needy, hungry and the incarcerated!

 34 Then the King will say to those on His right hand, ‘Come, you blessed of My Father, inherit the kingdom prepared for you from the foundation of the world: 35 for I was hungry and you gave Me food; I was thirsty and you gave Me drink; I was a stranger and you took Me in; 36 I was naked and you clothed Me; I was sick and you visited Me; I was in prison and you came to Me.’